Back to Blog

 How to match the speaker to your type of change

 Mergers and acquisitions.
 You need someone who understands identity.
 When two companies merge, people lose the brand they identified with.
 The speaker should talk about building a new shared identity without dismissing what came before.
 Look for speakers who've been through M&A themselves -- as executives, not consultants.
+The best M&A speakers spend the first 20 minutes validating loss before they talk about what's ahead.

 Layoffs and restructuring.
 This requires empathy above everything.
 The worst thing you can do is bring in someone who's going to talk about "exciting new opportunities" while people are mourning colleagues who just got let go.
 Look for speakers who acknowledge the loss honestly and then help survivors focus on what they can control.
 Former HR leaders and organizational psychologists do well here.